Data-Visualization-Intro/3-D3-line-chart/readme.md

 # D3 - Data Driven Documents

+## Homework

+Replicate the simple bar chart using data from the table at the top of the page.

 ## D3 Selections

 [D3 Selections](https://github.com/d3/d3-selection) are similar to native JavaScript selections (`document.querySelector`) but are optimized for data visualization.